PIT on Severance Pay in Vietnam: A Compliance Guide For Final Paycheck

 - Severance allowance paid in strict accordance with the Labor Code is fully exempt from Personal Income Tax (PIT), while any excess amount and other additional support payments are taxable at different rates.

 When an employment contract ends, a business must handle several complex payments to the employee, including their final month’s salary, payment for unused annual leave, severance allowance, and other support funds.
-Correctly identifying which amounts are taxable and which are exempt requires a clear understanding of current legal regulations to properly calculate PIT for departing employees.
+Each type of income is subject to different tax treatments.
+Therefore, a clear understanding of applicable regulations helps businesses calculate personal income tax accurately and minimize compliance risks.

 Classifying termination payments

-Accurately classifying payments made upon contract termination is the first and most critical step in ensuring tax compliance.
-Each type of payment is treated differently for tax purposes.
+Accurately classifying payments made upon contract termination is the first and most critical step in ensuring proper fulfillment of tax obligations.

 1. PIT-exempt allowance